 The treasured Number 1 spot is never more hotly contested than the last couple of weeks in the year – the hallowed Official Christmas Number 1.
-Contenders vary from super-festive to super-silly to super-serious, but grabbing a Christmas chart-topper is a surefire way to ensure you go down in the history books.
+Grabbing a Christmas chart-topper is a surefire way to ensure you go down in the history books.

-But there are some songs that sound like they should've been Christmas Number 1s, or huge festive smashes, but didn't manage to go the distance.
+Some songs sound like they should've been Christmas Number 1s, or huge festive smashes, but didn't go the distance.
 Hold tight on your one-horse open sleigh and prepare to be shocked by Christmas songs that maybe weren't as big a hit as you think.

 All I Want For Christmas Is You

-Think of a classic Christmas Number 1 and maybe you'll think of Mariah’s modern classic from 1994.
-Widely (correctly) regarded as the ultimate Christmas song, yes, it’s sold over a million, yes, it's returned to the Top 40 every single year since 2007, and , yes, it’s Mariah’s top seller in the UK, but… Not a Number 1.
+Think classic Christmas Number 1 and maybe you'll recall Mariah’s modern classic from 1994.
+Widely (correctly) regarded as the ultimate Christmas song, yes, it's sold over a million; yes, it's returned to the Top 40 every single year since 2007; and, yes, it’s Mariah’s top seller in the UK, but… Not a Number 1.
 No. I know.

 George's whispered "Merry Christmas" in the first verse is the stuff of legend, but Last Christmas is perhaps the most famous festive near-miss of them all.